mihaildono/padawan-project/js/epilogue/interview-training.md

-# Introduction
+# Interview Preparation Guide

+> "Do.
+Or do not.
+There is no try."
+> ―Yoda

-Interviews contrary to popular belief are not only about the technical capabilities of the interviewee, but also it is a demonstration of social prowess.
-In most jobs in the market almost everyone will pass the technical test, which means that candidates are usually filtered based on their likability by the employer.
-So it is very important that the student of this program, also develop his social skills in order to secure his place in his dream job.
-A popular saying in the dev community is that a good developer write codes for people, and not just machines.
-Anyone can create a working system - what is important is how this system is being managed in time, considering all the people working on it and the business that drives it.
+Interviews are not only about technical capabilities - they're also a demonstration of communication skills, problem-solving approach, and cultural fit.
+In most jobs, candidates pass the technical test, but are filtered based on their ability to collaborate and communicate effectively.

+Remember: A good developer writes code for people, not just machines.
+Anyone can create a working system - what matters is how that system is maintained over time, considering all the people working on it and the business driving it.

+## Before You Start Applying

+### Portfolio Essentials

+✅ **GitHub Profile:**

+- Pin your best 3-6 projects
+- Write clear README files for each project
+- Include screenshots/GIFs demonstrating functionality
+- Show commit history (regular, meaningful commits)

+✅ **Live Demos:**

+- Deploy at least 2-3 projects
+- Ensure they work on mobile
+- Test them before sending to employers

+✅ **Personal Website/Portfolio** (Optional but recommended):

+- About section
+- Projects showcase
+- Contact information
+- Blog (bonus points)

+### Build Your Online Presence

+- **LinkedIn** - Professional profile with projects and skills
+- **Twitter/X** - Follow developers, share learnings (optional)
+- **Dev.to or Medium** - Write about what you're learning (optional)

 ## 3 step interview process